2) How to enter

-- Entries to the Astronomy Photographer of the Year 14 Young competition open on Monday 10 January 2022 and must be received by midday (GMT) on Friday 4 March 2022 (the ‘Closing Date’).
+- Entries to the Astronomy Photographer of the Year 16 Young competition open on Thursday 4th January 2024 and must be received by midday (GMT) on Tuesday 5th March 2024 (the ‘Closing Date’).

 - Entry is free to the Young competition.

-- Young entrants must be aged 15 or under on the Closing Date of the competition.
+- Young Entrants must be aged 15 or under on the Closing Date of the competition.
 (There is an exception for The Annie Maunder Prize for Image Innovation.
 This special prize is open to Entrants of all ages.)

 - The consent of a parent or guardian is required for all Young Entrants.
-By entering the Young competition, it is trusted that all entrants have obtained consent from their parent or guardian.
+By entering the Young competition, it is trusted that all Young Entrants have obtained consent from their parent or guardian.
 Parents or guardians will be contacted to confirm their consent when Young Entrants subscribe to the competition.